 The modal aspects of meaning have with respect to each other, as law-spheres, sovereignty in their own sphere.
 Each aspect points in its own structure toward and is an expression of the temporal coherence of meaning which points beyond itself toward the fulness of meaning in Christ.
 The cosmic order of time guarantees the integral coherence of meaning between the modal aspects.
-A pre-logical natural reality "an sich", apart from the normative aspects of reality, does not exist.
+A pre-logical natural reality "an sich", apart from the normative aspects of reality, does not exist, g-The modal consubject:

-1 Compare St. Paul's statement: "Whatsoever ye eat or drink, do to the glory of God."
+&lt;sup>1 Compare St. Paul's statement: "Whatsoever ye eat or drink, do to the glory of God."